 When thinking about pain, there are two elements to consider.
 These are threshold and tolerance.
 Pain threshold is where a stimulus causes us to feel pain; tolerance is how much pain you can bear.

 Some say it’s mind over matter.
-There are studies which show that you can use your mind to control how much pain you feel from a stimulus.
+There are studies that show that you can use your mind to control how much pain you feel from a stimulus.
 This is often the reason you see people sitting nice and relaxed when getting their ink.
-They are controlling their mind and telling themselves it’s not painful.
+They are controlling their minds and telling themselves it’s not painful.

 When getting the arm tattooed, there are areas that don’t hurt so much, like the outer arm.
 The inner arm, however, is a different story, as two of the three main nerves of the arm run through the inner elbow.

 If the nerve feels pinched, it will cause pain through the complete arm.
 As this is the area where the biceps are, having a tattoo in this area could be uncomfortable and high on the pain scale.

 When preparing yourself to get inked, there are several things you can do which will help you manage the pain.
 They won’t stop the pain altogether, but they’ll help to make the experience better.

 If it’s your first tattoo, you’ll feel a little anxious about what to expect.
 Speak to your tattoo artist and ask them any questions you may have.
 This will help to reduce your anxiety levels.

 Getting a tattoo is painful, wherever it is.
 Chances are you’ve suffered something far more painful and survived.
 It’s not like giving birth or breaking your arm.
 By speaking to people such as the tattooist, or others that have tattoos, you’ll soon discover that it isn’t so bad.